cyberDevansh/First-Year-Project-Completed/README.md

 ## Tools (short descriptions)

 This project includes several small tools/demos located in the `Project/tools` directory.
 Each entry below is 1–2 lines describing purpose and risk.

-- `password_generator.py` — Generates cryptographically-random passwords using secure primitives (`secrets`) and provides a simple strength heuristic; safe and useful for teaching why length/variety matters.
+## What each file does (quick)

+- **password_generator.py** — Makes secure, random passwords using Python’s `secrets`.
+Shows why longer + mixed characters matter for strength.
+Good for learning secure password practices.

-- `password_manager.py` — Example encrypted password store using a master password and `cryptography.Fernet`; demonstrates basic encryption workflows (NOT production-grade: uses fixed salt).
+- **password_manager.py** — A small encrypted password store that uses a master password and `cryptography.Fernet`.
+Demonstrates how encryption and safe storage work (not production-ready — for demo/learning).

-- `keylogger.py` — Simulated keylogger using `pynput` that records keystrokes to a local `log.txt`; intended only for controlled demos and teaching how keyloggers work and how to detect/remove them.
+- **keylogger.py** — A simulated keylogger using `pynput` that writes keystrokes to `log.txt`.
+Only for controlled demos and learning how keyloggers operate and how to spot or remove them.

-- `phishingmodels/` — A set of static phishing-page templates (Facebook/Google/Instagram/print) plus `warning.js` that shows a caution banner; used only for simulation and awareness (do not deploy these pages publicly).
-- `phishingmodels/` — A set of static phishing-page templates (Facebook/Google/Instagram/print) plus `warning.js` that shows a caution banner; used only for simulation and awareness (do not deploy these pages publicly).
+- **phishingmodels/** — Static demo pages (Facebook/Google/Instagram/print) plus `warning.js` that shows a caution banner.
+Used only for simulation and awareness — **do not publish these pages**.

-- `steganography/` (demo) — Simple image steganography demo used to hide/recover short text messages inside image copies; intended only for educational purposes and not optimized for large payloads.
+- **steganography/** (demo) — Simple image steganography that hides and recovers short text messages inside images.
+Educational demo — not meant for large data or real-world secret-keeping.

+> ⚠️ **Important:** These are learning tools and demos.
+They show how techniques work so you can defend against them or understand security. **Do not use them for harmful or illegal activities.**

 ## Safety & ethics